CogWorks/PyCogWorks/Readme.rst

 - PyCrypto (for ``pycogworks.rin2id``)
 - PySide (for ``pycogworks.getSubjectInfo``)

 ``pycrypto`` can be installed using 'pip'.
-To install PySide follow the download instructions
+To install PySide follow the download instructions here: http://qt-project.org/wiki/PySideDownloads

 GUI Functions
 =============